KeidsID/dicoding_flutter_story_app/README.md

 # dicoding_flutter_story_app

-Project assignment from the [second Flutter Intermediate class][class-link] from [Dicoding](https://www.dicoding.com).
-With this assignment, students are expected to be able to use a variety of advanced components such as routing mechanisms, media (image, audio, etc.) usage, and world map.
+Projects from [dicoding.com flutter class][class-link] as a practice in advanced navigation, use of media (audio, images, and video), and use of maps such as Google Maps.

 API for this project: https://story-api.dicoding.dev/v1/